spektrumrf/vasagatantracker-sveltekit/README.md

 The application connects to a [Pocketbase](https://pocketbase.io)-database managing persistence for the app users.

 The app is styled with [Tailwind](https://tailwindcss.com) with [DaisyUI](https://daisyui.com) as a component library.

+The app with database is hosted on Hetzner on a Coolify instance.